Kel Calderón

-Raquel Calderón Argandoña (born 14 February 1991), better known as Kel Calderón, is a Chilean actress, singer and lawyer.
-She became known at a very early age for being a daughter of the television star Raquel Argandoña de la Fuente and the attorney Hernán Calderón Salinas.
+Raquel Calderón Argandoña (born 14 February 1991), better known as Kel Calderón or simply Kel, is a Chilean actress, singer and lawyer.
+She became known at a very early age for being a daughter of television star and beauty pageant titleholder Raquel Argandoña de la Fuente and attorney Hernán Calderón Salinas.
 Raquel began her acting career in 2006, in the television series Karkú.
-The band Six Pack, created by the series, gave start to her musical career.
-She went solo in 2008, releasing 3 singles and an album under the stage name Kel.
+The band Six Pack, created by the series, launched her musical career.
+She went solo in 2008, releasing 3 singles and an album under her stage name Kel.
 Also, in February 2008, Raquel Calderón was crowned Miss Teen Chile 2008.
+Her mother was the 1975 Miss Universo Chile.

 Professional career

 Television

 Calderón began her career as an actress in the teen miniseries of TVN called Karkú.
 The series was released on 5 February 2007, and lasted some months.

 As did most teen and pre-teen series on the Chilean television, Karkú also created a musical group, with the series' actors as members.
 The group was called Six Pack.
 They recorded a disc that was released in 2007.
 In spite of the fact that the group did not have a main vocalist, Calderón made herself the main member attracting most attention.
 Six Pack debuted on stage on 21 July 2007, receiving mixed reviews.

 Due to the group's success, Calderón's recording company started preparing a solo career for her.
 She began taking singing and guitar classes with the Uruguayan singer and musician Gonzalo Yáñez.

 At the end of the year, her producing company My Friend obtained a contract with the television channel Canal 13 for a new juvenile teleseries called Antonia.
 The contract with a rival network displeased TVN.

 On 2 January 2008, conflicts between Raquel, her father Hernán Calderón, and the My Friend Entertainment producing company resulted in an abrupt termination of her contract.
 Her participation in Karkú, Six Pack and Antonia was cancelled.

 In 2017, she was working on the program of "maldita moda".